Category Archives: Software Development

 I download a computer program that had a bug: Its installer created a folder named “Bin “; i.e. “B”, “i”, “n”, plus a space character at the end.
 Its uninstaller cannot delete it.
 Read the rest of this entry

-Imagine one day, in a training center, one professor told her students that they were acting unduly proud for their meager development skills.
-To make it a case, that professor gave her students an assignment: Develop a Windows program that does nothing!
+One day, in an IT training center somewhere in this world, one professor told her students that they were acting unduly proud of their meager development skills.
+To make it a case, that professor gave her students an assignment: Develop a Windows app that does nothing!

 Today, I’d like to introduce three important facts about Microsoft antivirus products that everyone should absolutely know.
 Of course, that means you should first know that Microsoft creates antivirus products.